-HCF is committed to maintaining an inclusive and collaborative work environment.
-We aim to have a workplace that is welcoming and safe for all our employees, irrespective of their unique characteristics including age, ethnicity, cultural or spiritual background, gender identity, disability, education, and socio-economic status.
+HCF is committed to supporting an inclusive and collaborative work environment.
+We aim to have a workplace culture that is welcoming and safe for all our employees, irrespective of their unique characteristics including age, ethnicity, cultural or spiritual background, gender identity, disability, education, and socio-economic status.

-Our key focus is to ensure that our policies, programs, and initiatives reflect our people's diverse identities, experiences and mindsets and provide them with the flexibility to showcase their talent and perform to the best of their ability for our members.
+Our key focus is to ensure that our policies, partnerships and initiatives reflect our people's diverse identities, experiences and mindsets, and provide them with the flexibility to showcase their talent and perform to the best of their ability for our members.
 To achieve this, we aim to have equal opportunities for all employees in our recruitment, development, talent management, remuneration and reward, succession, benefits, and health and wellbeing.

-Our People, Culture and Remuneration Committee has oversight of our Diversity and Inclusion Statement and related strategies and activities.
-In FY2022, we have progressed the following key objectives:
+Our People, Culture & Remuneration Committee has oversight of our Diversity and Inclusion Statement and related strategies and initiatives.
+In FY2023, we have progressed the following key aims:

-- Gender balance in leadership HCF has committed to gender balance in leadership vacancies, from frontline management to Board level. - Inclusivity and respect, decision-making and voice - we measure our progress in these areas annually using an employee opinion survey. - Employee engagement on diversity and inclusion - the HCF Diversity and Inclusion strategy includes opportunities for employees to be part of and engage on diversity and inclusion matters through our various channels and initiatives There are four key areas of focus in driving our aspirations for an inclusive and collaborative workplace.
-Sponsored by an executive and supported by Employee Reference Groups, we have made significant progress in realising the objectives of these four areas of focus:
+- Gender balance in leadership we have committed to gender balance in leadership vacancies, from frontline management to Board level. - Diversity and inclusivity, decision-making and voice - we measure our progress in these areas annually in our Employee Pulse survey. - Employee engagement on diversity and inclusion - our Diversity and Inclusion strategy includes opportunities for employees to be part of and engage on diversity and inclusion matters through our employee surveys and focus groups, as well as initiatives facilitated by our Employee Reference Groups (ERGs).
+Our initiatives are sponsored by our Executive and supported by ERGs.
+Together, they have made important progress in realising our aspirations for an inclusive and collaborative workplace culture.